charmplusplus/charm/doc/charm++/manual.rst

    where PUP routines for load balancing migration are only called after AtSync() and before ResumeFromSync(), so they can make some assumptions about state).

+   .. note:: Dynamic insertion works with periodic load balancing with
+	     no issues.
+However, dynamic deletion does not, since deletion may occur while the load balancing strategy is running.

 .. _lbmigobj: